Installation

 Deployment Modes

-EMOS supports two deployment modes.
+EMOS supports four deployment modes.
 Run emos install without arguments for an interactive menu, or use the --mode flag directly.

 emos install --mode container